Lauren E. Kuykendall

 Associate Professor

-Dr. Lauren Kuykendall is an Associate Professor of Industrial-Organizational Psychology.
+Dr. Lauren Kuykendall (pronounced "KIRK-in-doll") is an Associate Professor of Industrial-Organizational Psychology.
 She joined Mason after receiving her Ph.D. in Industrial-Organizational Psychology from Purdue University in 2015.
 Her research focuses on employee well-being, burnout, and work-nonwork balance.
 Current research projects in her lab focus on:

 1. Work-rest rhythms and recovery from work stress, with an emphasis on understanding how organizational and interpersonal factors impact psychological detachment from work and burnout